jafalter/mw-btc-swap/README.md

 The program created a new swap with the id `8715159615153475876` and the files `8715159615153475876.prv.json`, `8715159615153475876.pub.json`

-## import
+### import command

-The import command is used to import outputs/coins the participent owns into the program.
+The import command is used to import outputs/coins the participant owns into the program.
-Currently it is supported to import Bitcoin and Grin keys by providing the `btc` or `grin` subcommand
+Currently, it is supported to import Bitcoin and Grin keys by providing the `btc` or `grin` subcommand

-### btc
+**btc:**

 To import btc outputs one has to provide the following required arguments